-In the wake of George Floyd’s death and in solidarity with protests sparked throughout the country and across the world, Northeastern Illinois University joins the call to action from Dr. Scott Hagan, President of North Central University, to establish a scholarship to honor Mr. Floyd’s memory.
-We will say his name and honor his legacy by continuing to educate the next generation of diverse leaders to address systemic racism, inequality and injustice in its many forms.
+In the wake of George Floyd’s death in 2020 and in solidarity with protests sparked throughout the country and across the world, Northeastern Illinois University answered the call to action from Dr. Scott Hagan, President of North Central University, to establish a scholarship to honor Mr. Floyd’s memory.
+We say his name and honor his legacy by continuing to educate the next generation of diverse leaders to address systemic racism, inequality and injustice in its many forms.

-The George Floyd Social Justice Scholarship will establish a permanent resource for NEIU students, the majority of whom are people of color, who are dedicated to pursuing leadership roles in the multifaceted, intersectional work of social justice.
+The George Floyd Social Justice Scholarship establishes a permanent resource for NEIU students, the majority of whom are people of color, who are dedicated to pursuing leadership roles in the multifaceted, intersectional work of social justice.

-Through contributions to the NEIU Foundation, the University will build an endowed scholarship with an initial fundraising goal of $50,000.
+Through contributions to the NEIU Foundation, the University created an endowed scholarship with an initial fundraising goal of $50,000.
 That goal was surpassed, and today, the endowment continues to grow in support of students.

-The George Floyd Social Justice Scholarship will build upon Northeastern’s long-established history of activism as we empower the next generation of conscientious organizers, activists, educators, social workers, scholars, business leaders and elected officials.
+The George Floyd Social Justice Scholarship has built upon Northeastern’s long-established history of activism as the next generation of conscientious organizers, activists, educators, social workers, scholars, business leaders and elected officials are empowered to serve.

 Shaull, L. (Photographer).
 (2020, June).
 Mural of George Floyd in Minneapolis, Minnesota.
 Retrieved from Wikimedia Commons.